 If an eligible contestant fails to send in an entry, the next alternate who has stated their intent to attend will be notified by the Business Office.
-Alternates must verify their intent to compete at the National Finals by filling out an official entry blank and sending it in via email to the Business Office postmarked received no later than July 15th of the Finals year.
+Alternates must verify their intent to compete at the National Finals by filling out an official entry blank and sending it in via email to the Business Office received no later than July 15th of the Finals year.
 Alternates will submit the non-refundable entry fee when the Business Office notifies them that they have filled a Finals entry vacancy.
 Alternates become eligible when a qualifier fails to verify their intent to attend the Finals by the due date.
 Example: in the Standard division, if 40 of the top 60 dogs apply for Finals, then the top 20 Alternates in the Standard division that applied get into the Standard Finals.
-Effective June 1, 2024, for the 2023-2024 qualifying year.